microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-get-content-format.md

 To download the converted file, your app must follow the `Location` header in the response.

-Pre-authenticated URLs are only valid for a short period of time (a few minutes) and do not require an `Authorization` header to access.
+Pre-authenticated URLs are only valid for a short period of time (a few minutes) and don't require an `Authorization` header to access.

 <!-- { "blockType": "response" } -->